duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

     position.append(total)
 ```

-Today I still inspect target code for integration, operation order, validation,
-types, error handling, and language-specific hazards.
-These ports were produced
-by AI and checked through differential fuzzing, not emitted by a verified
+Python and Rust were ported by AI, not emitted by a verified compiler.
+I still
-compiler.
-But I no longer ask Python or Rust code review to establish the
+review their integration, operation order, error handling, types, and
-algorithm's mathematical correctness from scratch.
-That argument lives in Lean.
+language-specific hazards.
+The mathematical correctness argument lives in Lean;

-The project has a mathematical real specification, a floating-point model,
-native Lean code, and Python and Rust ports.
-The proof connects the
-floating-point model to its native Lean execution.
-An AI agent checked the ports
-using differential fuzz testing, an established technique that runs generated
-inputs through multiple implementations and compares the results.
-A recorded
+fuzzing provides evidence that the ports behave like the Lean implementation.

-campaign ran 30,464 requests across all four evaluators.
-Of those, 20,177
+Differential fuzzing compared 30,464 requests across all four evaluators:
-produced positions; the rest exercised rejection behavior.
-For successful
+20,177 produced positions, and the rest exercised rejection behavior.
+The
-queries, all native implementations agreed bit for bit.
+native implementations agreed bit for bit on successful queries.
+This is strong

-This provides strong empirical evidence that the ports preserve the verified
+empirical evidence that the ports preserve the verified Lean behavior, not a
-Lean behavior.
-As tooling and techniques improve, this step may eventually be
-strengthened with a full, machine-checked proof of mathematical equivalence
-across languages.
+machine-checked equivalence proof across languages.

 ## A plausible mistake, caught by the proof